 We are on land that belongs to the Muskogee Creek.
-Muscogee ancestors built expansive towns and owned the present states of Alabama, Georgia, Florida, and South Carolina; yet, this indigenous population had this land forcefully taken from them on June 16th, 1802 through what colonizers called an “Indian land cession” (see below for an excerpt).
+Muscogee ancestors built expansive towns and inhabited the present states of Alabama, Georgia, Florida, and South Carolina for thousands of years; yet, this indigenous population had this land forcefully taken from them on June 16th, 1802 through what colonizers called an “Indian land cession” (see below for an excerpt).

 Both the State of Georgia and the United States Government carried out genocide, ethnic cleansing, and forced removal against the Creek as a way to acquire land.
 They broke many promises.
 Yet this is still Indigenous land.
 It will always be Indigenous land.